What is Fraud?

 - Excess in the orders for diagnostic tests that do not have a medical justification.

 - Waiving health plan Co-payments or Co-insurances to attract customers.

 What is Waste?

 You can also help prevent fraud and abuse.
-Here are some things you can do:
+Some things you can do are:

-How can I report situations on Fraud, Waste and/or Abuse?
+How can I report fraud, waste and/or abuse situations?

-If you have information or suspicion that you have been a victim of health plan fraud, you may contact First Medical or Vital Call Center at the numbers that appear on the back of your ID card, by fax at 787-300-3913,by email to firstname.lastname@example.org,by visiting First Medical Customer Service Centers or by mail at:
+If you have or suspect that you have been a victim of health plan fraud, you can contact First Medical or Vital Call Center at the numbers on the back of your ID card, by fax to 787-300-3913,by email to firstname.lastname@example.org,by visiting First Medical Customer Service Centers, or by mail to:

 First Medical Health Plan, Inc.